Nesthings/Karel_Knight_CIP2025/README.md

 ## Enemy:
 Your most powerful weapon against this enemy is the knowledge!
-The enemy will throw you a random programming question, you will have to answer correctly, you will defeat it if you do, if you don't you will lose a hearth (You will start with 10)
+The enemy will throw you a random programming question, you will have to answer correctly, you will defeat it if you do, otherwise you will lose a hearth (You will start with 10)

 ![instrucciones](https://github.com/user-attachments/assets/b9c6bfa2-0bd4-4dfd-84ff-e7e6274a3433)